lukeyes/pi-create/README.md

 `java -Dnet.java.games.input.librarypath=/usr/lib/jni -jar pi-create-1.0-SNAPSHOT-shaded.jar`

-I recommend that if you are running this headless on a Raspberry pi, that you add the command to start the program to `rc.local` with fully qualified paths, like so.
+I recommend that if you are running this headless on a Raspberry pi, that you add the command to start the program to `/etc/rc.local` with fully qualified paths, like so.

 `java -Dnet.java.games.input.librarypath=/usr/lib/jni -jar /home/pi/pi-create/target/pi-create-1.0-SNAPSHOT-shaded.jar &`